NoXPhasma/protondb_faq/README_LV.md

 #### Aplūkojiet [WineHQ](https://appdb.winehq.org), kur jūs varētu atrast papildus informāciju.
 Ja mājaslapa rāda korektu darbību ar Wine, tā varētu būt Proton specifiska problēma vai varbūt 3-šas puses DRM kā "Denuvo" rada problēmas.

-#### Esiet dross, ka palaižāt Steam ar Steam Runtime libraries:
+#### Esiet dross, ka palaižāt Steam ar Steam Runtime bibliotēkām:

 - Arch: Use Steam (Runtime)

 - Solus: Disable the native-runtime in their "[linux-steam-integration-tool](https://raw.githubusercontent.com/solus-project/linux-steam-integration/master/.github/LSI_Settings.png)"

-## Mana spēle darbojas labi bet pēc kāda laika ir kļuda ar esync
+## Mana spēle darbojas labi, bet pēc kāda laika ir kļūda ar esync

 Most issues with esync are related to the limited amount of opened files.
 Before reporting issues with esync, check if the command `ulimit -Hn` reports much more than 4096.
 If not, you can follow [these instructions](https://github.com/zfigura/wine/blob/esync/README.esync) to raise the limit.

-## Spēle nerāda tekstu
+## Spēles nerāda tekstu

 Some games need Windows fonts to be installed.
 Since Proton version [3.16-4](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-4) this will be done for you automatically.
 If you are using Proton 3.7, see if switching to version 3.16-4 or higher fixes your problem.

 To change the Proton version, go to the Steam settings and then to the tab Steam Play.
 You need to activate the option "Use this tool instead of game-specific selections from Steam".
 Then you can chose the Proton version in the drop down menu.

-## Dažām spēlēk kā Witcher 3 ir iztrūkstošas tekstūru/ienaidnieki
+## Dažām spēlēn, kā piemēram Witcher 3, ir iztrūkstošas tekstūras/ienaidnieki

 This is fixed since DXVK Version [0.90](https://github.com/doitsujin/dxvk/releases/tag/v0.90) and Vulkan 1.1.88.
 Nvidia users need at least driver version 415.22, and AMD users need at least Mesa version 18.3.